Bills

 Version:

 Prohibits excited delirium from being recognized as a valid medical diagnosis or cause of death in the State.
-Prohibits a local health officer or local agent of the Department of Health from stating on a certificate of death or in any report that the cause of death was excited delirium.
+Prohibits a medical examiner, coroner, or health care provider from stating on a certificate of death or in any report that the cause of death was excited delirium.
 Prohibits law enforcement officers from using the term excited delirium to describe an individual in an incident report.
-Establishes a new rule of evidence that deems evidence that a person experienced or suffered an excited delirium inadmissible in a civil action.
+Establishes a new Hawaii Rule of Evidence that deems evidence that a person experienced or suffered an excited delirium inadmissible in a civil action.
+Effective 7/1/3000.
+(HD2)

 Discussed in Hearing